5 Reasons Why B2B Businesses Need a Loyalty Program

 • Make a minimum number of purchases in a month/quarter

 When the customer responds to any of your sales offers, it is a clear signal they are more engaged with your business and open to more communication.
-Regular use of strategic bonus offers based on their transaction history is a highly cost-effective way to increase engagement as they don’t earn any rewards if they don’t do what you are asking.
+Regular use of strategic bonus offers based on their transaction history is a highly cost-effective way to increase engagement, as they don’t earn any rewards if they don’t do what you are asking.

-With a reward program, you stay in regular contact with the B2B customer providing a consistent channel for you to offer relevant and attractive opportunities to earn rewards for their purchases.
+With a reward program, you stay in regular contact with the B2B customer, providing a consistent channel for you to offer relevant and attractive opportunities to earn rewards for their purchases.

 4. Improve average customer lifetime value

-Greater customer retention, engagement and sales all contribute to one very important over-reaching metric: Greater Customer Lifetime Value.
+Greater customer retention, engagement, and sales all contribute to one very important overreaching metric: Greater Customer Lifetime Value

-If the average customer relationship is 7 years and that customer spends $10,000/year with you, their lifetime value is $70,000.
+If the average customer relationship is seven years and that customer spends $10,000/year with you, their lifetime value is $70,000.
 If your profit margins on the goods/services they buy are 40%, then the net lifetime value would be $28,000.

-If you retain the customer for a longer period of time or reduce customer attrition rates and get them to buy more than they have in the past, and focus their purchasing on more profitable products, their value to your business increases proportionately.
+If you retain the customer for a longer period of time or reduce customer attrition rates and get them to buy more than they have in the past and focus their purchasing on more profitable products, their value to your business increases proportionately.

 All of these behavioral changes can be impacted by a data-driven B2B loyalty program.